FarmData2/temp-spike/INSTALL.md

 1. Review your pull request and provide feedback
 2. If/when appropriate squash merge your pull request into the `development` branch
-   - The squash merge commit message must be a conventional commit message.
+   - The maintainer will use a squash merge commit message with a conventional commit message.
+     - valid types are: build, chore, ci, docs, feat, fix, perf, refactor, style, test
+     - valid scopes are: (fd2), (examples), (school)
+     - If the conventional commit message has a type of fix or feat and a scope of (fd2) then:
-     - This will create a pre-release `vX.Y.Z-development.n`
+       - The merge will create a pre-release `vX.Y.Z-development.n`
-       - X.Y.Z is the semantic version of the next release if created at the moment
+         - X.Y.Z is the semantic version of the next release if it were created at the moment.
          - n is a sequence number for pre-releases with the same semantic version number.

 ## Creating a GitHub Release of the farm_fd2 Module